0xSmartCrypto/binance-websocket-feed-go/README.md

-# Signals Aggregator
+# Feature Server

-A price and signal aggregator written in Go 1.20.
+A price and feature detector written in Go 1.20.

 ## Installation